 Under Section 351(g)(2) of the Internal Revenue Code, stock must meet a specific definition of "preferred stock" to be treated as nonqualified preferred stock.
 The term "preferred stock" is defined under Section 351(g)(3)(A) of the Internal Revenue Code as "stock which is limited and preferred as to dividends and does not participate in corporate growth to any significant extent."
 Stock is not treated as participating in corporate growth to any significant extent unless there is a real and meaningful likelihood of the shareholder actually participating in the earnings and growth of the corporation.
-Stock meeting the definition of "preferred stock" is treated as nonqualified preferred stock if, amongst other factors any one or more of the following is true: (i) the holder has the right to require the issuer to redeem or purchase the stock; (ii) the issuer or a related person has the right to redeem or purchase the stock.
+Stock meeting the definition of "preferred stock" is treated as nonqualified preferred stock if, amongst other factors any one or more of the following is true: (i) the holder has the right to require the issuer to redeem or purchase the stock; (ii) the issuer or a related person has the right to redeem or purchase the stock and as of the issue date, it is more likely than not that such right will be executed; or (iii) the issuer (or related person) is required to redeem or purchase the stock.
 Clauses (i), (ii) and (iii) only apply if the right or obligation may be exercised within 20 years and is not subject to a contingency which makes the likelihood of redemption or purchase remote.